NoamBH-SEC/wazuh-virustotal-active-response-lab/README.md

 C:\Program Files (x86)\ossec-agent\active-response\active-responses.log
 ```

-The log showed that Wazuh successfully launched `remove-threat.exe`, but the executable reported:
+The log confirmed that Wazuh launched `remove-threat.exe`, but the executable reported:

 ```text
 Error removing threat: File does not exist
 ```

-This proved that:
+From the log, the following was confirmed:

 1. Wazuh received the VirusTotal alert.
 2. Rule `87105` triggered the configured response.
-3. `remove-threat.exe` executed on the Windows endpoint.
+3. `remove-threat.exe` ran on the Windows endpoint.
-4. The file was already absent when the executable attempted deletion.
+4. The file was already gone when the executable attempted deletion.

 ![Wazuh Active Response file-not-found result](screenshots/placeholder-active-response-file-not-found.png)